Lohrer/ros_demo/pt2_visualizing_a_camera.md

     rosrun rqt_image_view rqt_image_view

+## Add the camera to live.launch

-- notice how fisheyed the camera looks, can we make it look better?
+notice how fisheyed the camera looks, can we make it look better?

 ## Calibrating a camera
 We can use a checkerboard of known size to figure out what the lens's distortion coefficients are